Bright Yellow Watery Diarrhea: Top Causes

 Without the gallbladder to store and release bile, it flows directly from the bile duct into the intestines.
 Bile, which contains bilirubin, gives stool its yellow color and helps dissolve fats.

 However, excess bile salts in the intestines can lead to bile-induced diarrhea, often appearing bright yellow.
+Loose stools are a common symptom after gallbladder removal.
 High-fat foods can exacerbate this by increasing bile production, further irritating the intestines.

 Malabsorption of nutrients might also occur, as bile is less efficiently regulated, potentially contributing to yellow diarrhea.

-Adjusting the diet to reduce high-fat foods can help manage these symptoms, allowing the digestive system to adapt more smoothly to the absence of the gallbladder.
+Diet changes, such as adjusting the diet to reduce high-fat foods, can help manage these symptoms, allowing the digestive system to adapt more smoothly to the absence of the gallbladder.

 Fat Malabsorption Issues